William Fiennes, 1st Viscount Saye and Sele: Civil War and Restoration

-He became a privy counsellor again upon the restoration of Charles II.
+Saye became a privy counsellor again upon the restoration of Charles II.
 He died at Broughton Castle on 14 April 1662.

 Family

 Fiennes married Elizabeth, youngest daughter of John Temple of Stowe, in 1600.
 She was born in May 1585 and was about fifteen at marriage.
 Their eldest son James (c.
 1603–1674) succeeded him as 2nd viscount; other sons were the Parliamentarians Nathaniel Fiennes and John Fiennes.
 His daughter Bridget married her remote cousin Theophilus Clinton, 4th Earl of Lincoln, son of the 3rd Earl of Lincoln.
 Another daughter Ann married Sir Charles Wolseley, 2nd Baronet.

 The viscounty of Saye and Sele became extinct in 1781, and the barony was subsequently held by the descendants of John Twisleton (died 1682) and his wife Elizabeth (died 1674), a daughter of the 2nd viscount.